cossio/SamApp2024.jl/README.md

 # Issues

-If you encounter any problems, please [open an issue](https://github.com/cossio/SamApp2024.jl/issues/new/choose) in this repository.
+If you encounter any problems, or need help setting up this package, please [open an issue](https://github.com/cossio/SamApp2024.jl/issues/new/choose) in this repository.